Character sheet for the James Bond film The Living Daylights.

 - The Brute: Though significantly more cunning and badass than that.

 - Complexity Addiction: A rare case for a Bond villain, where this carries no consequences.
 When he assassinates Saunders, he chooses not to shoot him or use his preferred method of strangulation to kill him.
 Instead, he strangles another man (the balloon salesman), disguises himself as him, and programs an automated door to slice Saunders in half.
 He gets away with this task, and when he tries to strangle Bond in the Final Battle, it was because he was otherwise unarmed, and to show how much of a Combat Pragmatist he is.

 - Combat Pragmatist: Since he cannot enter the mansion in the beginning armed, his improvises alot.
 Five words: electric knife and frying pan.

 - Establishing Character Moment: Hell, the entire attack on the mansion in the beginning of the film is this.
-Doubles as a Crowning Moment Of Awesome.
+Doubles as a Moment of Awesome.

 - Improvised Weapon: Several during the mansion scene, as well as the cargo net on Bond in the Final Battle.

 - Interesting Situation Duel: Instead of a straight punch-out or shoot-out, the climactic fight between Bond and Necros involves the two of them striking at each other while dangling from a cargo net that's been ejected out the back of a cargo plane several thousand feet in the air.